Skip to main content

 The Dulwich Estate area has specific requirements about external alterations that can affect damp treatment options.
 External waterproofing that involves digging a trench around the building may need Estate approval if it changes the ground levels or affects any boundary features.
 Internal tanking systems avoid this issue entirely and are often the better solution for Dulwich basement waterproofing.
 We assess both options during the survey and recommend the most effective approach that works within any planning or Estate constraints.

-Diagnosis comes first.
-The survey includes calibrated moisture meter readings (Protimeter or Tramex) on every affected wall, external inspection of gutters, downpipes, render, pointing, and external ground levels, and assessment of internal ventilation.
-Each type of damp has a different signature: rising damp shows a horizontal tide mark up to about a metre above floor level; penetrating damp shows localised wet patches at any height; condensation shows black mould on cold walls.
-The most common mistake in damp work is treating the wrong cause — applying chemical DPC injection where the actual problem is penetrating damp from a blocked downpipe wastes money and leaves the original problem unresolved.
-We don't do this.
-Chemical DPC injection follows the established Code of Practice for diagnosis of rising damp and installation of chemical damp-proof courses.
-We use silicone-based DPC creams from BSI-approved suppliers.
-Injection holes are 12mm diameter at 100-120mm centres, drilled into the mortar course at the appropriate height.
-Replastering uses salt-resistant render (Limelite or Tarmac salt-resistant base coat) applied to the affected wall after the 4-6 week drying period.
-Rushing the replaster onto a wall that's still damp causes the same problem to return within 6-12 months.
-All DPC work is guaranteed for 20 years against re-occurrence in the treated walls.
-The guarantee is transferable to subsequent owners.
+Treating the wrong cause, such as applying chemical DPC injection where a blocked downpipe is the actual problem, leaves the original problem unresolved.
+Chemical DPC injection follows the established Code of Practice; we use silicone-based DPC creams from BSI-approved suppliers, drilled at 12 mm diameter into the mortar course at 100–120 mm centres.
+Replastering uses salt-resistant render applied after a 4–6 week drying period.
+Rushing it onto a wall still holding moisture causes the same problem to return within 6–12 months.
+All DPC work carries a 20-year transferable guarantee against re-occurrence in the treated walls.
 Basement tanking systems carry 10-year guarantees from the membrane manufacturer (Newton or Triton).
-We carry CHAS certification for site safety and Public Liability insurance to £5 million.
+We hold CHAS certification and Public Liability insurance to £5 million.

 Damp Proofing in Dulwich: What's Included